lunadragon06/portfolio/README.md

 Preivew of my current portfolio

 ## 📜 Description
-This repo is connected to my currently official portfolio website that was created related to Startup Bootcamp course program and Portfolio 2 submission via Noroff.
+This repo is connected to my currently official portfolio website that was created related to Startup Bootcamp (Industry Knowledge) course program and Portfolio 2 submission via Noroff.
 My personal portfolio is still labeled as «work in progress» or just as a «draft».
 ## 🔧 Build With
 Currently this site is built and created with:
 - [CSS](https://www.w3schools.com/css/)